VCH piercing piqued your interest? Let’s look at the ins and outs of this procedure.

 One important thing to know is that anesthetics are not used for piercings.

-And while that might sound alarming, it may also be an indicator of how bearable the pain is.
+That might sound alarming, but it could also signal how bearable the pain is.

 How long does a VCH piercing take to heal?